 - Spectral data for 8 spectral properties should be reported, all combinations of transmittance/reflectance, front/back, and normal-direct/normal-diffuse.

 - Emissivity of rough surfaces can be measured using an emissometer as specified in NFRC 301 and reported as a single integrated value.

 Step 2.
 Format the data in text files

-The interim text file format is an extension of the IGDB submission file format.
+The interim text file format (definition in the Related downloads area at the bottom of this page) is an extension of the IGDB submission file format.
 There are also examples in the file area at the bottom of the page.
 To make the files more human readable the examples have a header line with column headings for the data.
 WINDOW does not parse this definition, i.e. you cannot modify that line and provide different data columns.
 Note that samples with coated rough surfaces can use the emissivity header value instead of following the IGDB requirement of having spectral IR data for coated surfaces.